christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Sometime after the Roman-Jewish wars the Flavians tried to subvert the eastern imperial religion and they created christianity.
 It seems likely that the Bosphoran imperial religion before Christiantiy was essentially Judaism (see: Chapter 8.
 Who Forged History?).
 The Flavians took this religon and they infused a slave morality into it.

-The primary architects were Flavian court historians Josephus and Pilny the Younger, but one other person who had a hand in writing the New Testament was named Epicteus (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)) who was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
+One person who had a hand in writing the New Testament was named Epicteus (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)) who was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
+Epicteus was from Phrygia which had the higest proportion of jews in the Roman empire at the time (https://en.wikipedia.org/wiki/Phrygia#Jews_of_Phrygia), and they were likely of the J1 haplotyped ones and the J1 haplotype is strong in that region.

 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
 Josephus opened his book "Jewish Wars" and "History of the Jews" (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".

 Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus, and Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in Sinope, so these people knew each other.

 Epictetus (c.
 50–135) fits the typecasting of a rabbi named Akiva (c.
 50–135).
 If Epictetus = rabbi Akiva then this would put all the pieces together.

 Rabbi Akiva was a teacher of of a man named Aquila of Sinope aka Onkelos.
-The midrash (Tanhuma.
-41a, Mishpatim 3) claims that Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus (Tractate Gittin (56b)).
-His other student was Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, also, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) (Simon's mythology was stolen from the Roman deity Janus who was the keeper of keys/gatekeeper role.
-Eusebius reported that Philo had met Simon Peter in Rome), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means
+His other student was Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, also, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means